This recipe shows you how to display your weekly data in date buckets rather than just showing the individual week number.

 To create your date buckets calculated attribute

-- In your query, open the Calculations menu (), then click Standard calculated attribute.
+- In your report, open the Calculations menu (), then click Standard calculated attribute.

 - On the Standard calculated attribute page, under Name, enter a name for the attribute, like Week Bucket.
 You can change this name later if you want.